tspedtsberg/blog_aggregator/README.md

 1. First register yourself as a user.

->       gator register %name%
+>       Aggregator register %name%

 2. Login as the user you just registered

->       gator login %name%
+>       Aggregator login %name%

 3. Add some RSS feeds.

->       gator addfeed “name” “feed url”
+>       Aggregator addfeed “name” “feed url”

 4. Aggregate the feeds: note that the feeds will be continually polled unit stopped “CTRL+C”.
 Polling interval valid arguments are 1s, 1m, 1h.

->       gator agg 1s
+>       Aggregator agg 1s

 5. Browse your feed browse has an optional argument of number of feeds you’d like to see.
 It will default to 2 if no value is given.

->       gator browse 5
+>       Aggregator browse 5

-Remember if you want to clear the database use the “gator reset”, there is no going back after reset.
+Remember if you want to clear the database use the “Aggregator reset”, there is no going back after reset.
 The data in data base will be erased.